ktatar/MASOM/README.md

 If you would like to cite this work, please consider citing the following papers:

-->Tatar, K., Ens, J., Kraasch, J., Fan J., & Pasquier, P.A Comparison of Statistical Sequence Models in Musical Agents based on Self-Organizing Maps.
+- Tatar, K., Ens, J., Kraasch, J., Fan J., & Pasquier, P.A Comparison of Statistical Sequence Models in Musical Agents based on Self-Organizing Maps.
 Submitted to the Artificial Intelligence Journal.
 In review.

-->Tatar K., Pasquier P., Siu R. (2019) Audio-based Musical Artificial Intelligence and Audio-Reactive Visual Agents in Revive.
+- Tatar K., Pasquier P., Siu R. (2019) Audio-based Musical Artificial Intelligence and Audio-Reactive Visual Agents in Revive.
 Accepted to the International Computer Music Conference and New York City Electroacoustic Music Festival 2019 (ICMC-NYCEMF 2019).

-->Tatar K., Pasquier P., & Siu R. (2018).
+- Tatar K., Pasquier P., & Siu R. (2018).
 REVIVE: An audio-visual performance with musical and visual Artificial Intelligence Agents.
 CHI’18, April 21–26, 2018, Montreal, QC, Canada ACM 978-1-4503-5621-3/18/04.

-->Tatar, K. & Pasquier, P. (2017).
+- Tatar, K. & Pasquier, P. (2017).
 MASOM: A Musical Agent Architecture based on Self-Organizing Maps, Affective Computing, and Variable Markov Models.
 In Proceedings of the 5th International Workshop on Musical Metacreation (MuMe 2017).